Mandalay Resort Group: History

 In 1995, Circus Circus purchased the Hacienda from Archon Corporation.
 By this time, the Hacienda was dwarfed by the many new megaresorts that were being built, in particular the Luxor, which had just been recently completed.
 On December 10, 1996, the Hacienda was closed to the public after 40 years, and imploded later that month.
 This implosion was broadcast on the Fox Network as a part of their New Year's Eve 1996 telecast.
 Despite the implosion, parts of the old resort still stood, due to the building not falling into its footprint, but toppling into its parking lot.
 The next day a wrecking crew was brought in to bring down the remaining parts.
 In March 1999, it was replaced by the Mandalay Bay.

 The group was also a partner with Mirage Resorts on the 1996 opening of the nearby Monte Carlo Resort and Casino.

 Circus Circus Enterprises closed the Silver City Casino on October 31, 1999.

 Following the completion of Mandalay Bay in 1999, the name of the company was changed to Mandalay Resorts Group.

 On December 14, 1999, MotorCity Casino Hotel opened.

 On May 23, 2002, the Mandalay Resort Group announced a second 1,122-room hotel tower at their Mandalay Bay property, with a cost of at least $200 million.
 Construction began on the tower in September 2002.
 The name of the tower, THEhotel at Mandalay Bay, was chosen in September 2003.
 The tower opened on December 17, 2003.

 On June 4, 2004, one of Mandalay's largest competitors, MGM Mirage, announced a bid to acquire it for $68 per share plus assumption of debt.
-The stock closed at $60.27 per share on June 4.
-Although the proposal was announced after the close of trading on June 4, the volume of trading in Mandalay Resort Group stock on that day was quadruple the normal, with the stock closing at $60.27 per share.
+Although the proposal was announced after the stock market closed, the volume of trading in Mandalay stock on that day was quadruple the normal, with the stock closing at $60.27 per share.
 The ensuing negotiations between the two companies included at one point an announcement that the Mandalay board was rejecting the offer because of antitrust concerns.
 On June 15, 2004, however, both companies' boards approved a revised offer of $71 per share.
 The agreement called for MGM Mirage to pay $4.8 billion and to assume $2.5 billion in debt.
-The transaction was completed on April 26, 2005 for $7.9 billion.
+The transaction was completed on April 25, 2005 for $7.9 billion.

 MGM executives were confident that antitrust regulators would not require the sale of any of the two companies' properties.
 Michigan law, however, forbade one company from owning multiple casinos, requiring the sale of either the MGM Grand Detroit or Mandalay's 54% stake in the MotorCity Casino.
 After some vacillation about which property to sell, Mandalay accepted a $525-million offer for its interest in MotorCity from Marian Ilitch, the casino's second largest shareholder.